November 5th, 2011

 3. Fix it!

-If you have any derogatory marks that you don’t recognize, pull your full, free credit report from Annual Credit Report and investigate.
+If you have any derogatory marks that you don’t recognize, pull your full, free credit report and investigate.
 If you find something that’s not yours, get it removed.
-Like House of Pain probably would’ve said:

 4. Wait for it…

-Your credit won’t be fixed over night, but by taking a proactive approach to fixing your credit, you can expect to see improvements in six to twelve months.
+Your credit won’t be fixed over night, but by taking a proactive approach to improving your credit health, you can expect to see improvements in six to twelve months.
 In the meantime, hold off on new credit cards or loans, since the hard inquiries that come with that will ding your credit score.

 You can also spend the time researching what kind of mortgage you want.
 Credit karma has rates for different mortgages and a mortgage affordability calculator to see how much you can afford.